David Dein: Departure

 On 18 April 2007, Dein left the club due to "irreconcilable differences" between him and the rest of the board.
 It is thought that he was in favour of a possible takeover of Arsenal by an external investor.
-Arsenal had invested heavily in the development of their new stadium which forced the club to take on heavy debts, which meant the club was in need of new revenue.
-The other members of the board were said to have signed a contractual agreement that they would not sell their shares for a year, and they jointly expressed their intention to retain their shares in the longer term.
-Dein was replaced as G-14 chairman by Olympique Lyonnais chairman Jean-Michel Aulas the following month.
+Arsenal had invested heavily in the development of their new stadium, which had forced the club to take on heavy debts, and as such meant that the club was in need of new revenue.
+The other members of the board were said to have signed a contractual agreement that they would not sell their shares for a year, and they jointly expressed their intention to retain their shares in the long term.
+Dein was replaced as G-14 chairman by Lyon chairman Jean-Michel Aulas the following month.

-Arsène Wenger stated "It is a huge disappointment because we worked very closely together, David has contributed highly to the success of the club in the last 10 years and even before that as well.
+Arsène Wenger stated: "It is a huge disappointment because we worked very closely together, David has contributed highly to the success of the club in the last 10 years and even before that as well.
 Red and white are the colours of his heart."
 Former player Ian Wright also expressed his unhappiness at Dein's departure, and said the players were upset.